OpenIndiana/oi-docs/docs/misc/oi-docs.md

 To this end, the team looked at several documentation oriented static site generators and selected MkDocs for its simplicity, ease of use, and professional quality output.

-## Providing feedback

-Community feedback is critical to the growth and development of the OpenIndiana Docs website.
-To make a suggestion or report a problem with a document, please make your request by submitting a [Github issue](https://github.com/OpenIndiana/oi-docs/issues).

 ## Contributing to OpenIndiana Docs

 First and foremost, we understand using development tools and techniques to write end user documentation is not for everyone.